Firewall

 Permissions

-enable, disable, allow, deny, allow-ip, deny-ip, and rule remove require root. status and rule list do not require root.
+Most firewall commands require root. firewall status and firewall rule list do not require root.

 firewall status

-Show whether the firewall is active and list its rules.
-Does not require root.
+Show whether the firewall is active and list current rules.

 abstrax firewall status